 There are multiple lines of evidence that inflammation increases the risk for cardiovascular disease, cancer and other chronic illnesses:

-1) I have written that the LDL cholesterol contributed only modestly to overall risk (Lancet August 2014) because people who had the most reduction in inflammation, not LDL, had the least recurrent vascular events.
-And that’s why a committee of a mere 15 people changed the US guidelines from treating to a specific LDL target to arbitrarily and capriciously treating patients who were at high risk with high dose statin.
+1) I have written that the LDL cholesterol contributed only modestly to overall risk because people who had the most reduction in inflammation, not LDL, had the least recurrent vascular events (information from Lancet August 2014).
+And that’s why a committee of a mere 15 people changed the US guidelines from treating to a specific LDL target to arbitrarily and capriciously treating patients who were “at high risk” with high dose statin.

 2) Genetics of LDL.
 Is the benefit of statin therapy from lowering lipids or decreasing inflammation?
 The genetic loci that relate to statin induced LDL reductions are distinct from the genetic loci that are associated with statin induced reductions of inflammation.
 People who had the most reduction in inflammation had the least recurrent vascular events.
 People who had low LDL and ordinarily would not require statin treatment but who were treated with statins anyway, had reduced heart attacks, strokes, and all-cause mortality.